yup-VARUN/rocket-tech-gsu.github.io/about.markdown

 [Join the organization on PIN](https://pin.gsu.edu/organization/rocket_tech)

+We meet on Fridays at 6pm in Aderhold room 300.
+Feel free to drop by these meetings -- there are no required commitments.

 # Our team

 Our *Executive Board* comprises dedicated members of the organization who work to ensure the success of Rocket Technologies GSU.